AFC Grants Application Guide

 Health & Well-being

-Evidence shows that between 60 and 75 per cent of factors influencing our health are outside the healthcare system.1 These influences—including transportation, available recreation options, supportive social networks, community design, and access to healthy food—exist in the communities where we live, work, learn, and play.
+Research shows that 60 to 75 percent of what affects our health happens outside the healthcare system2.
+Things like transportation, recreation opportunities, social support, community design, and access to hea lthy food all play a big role in our overall well-being.
+These factors exist in the places where we live, work, learn, and play.

 Application Tip

-Applicants are strongly encouraged to demonstrate collaboration with a range of diverse community stakeholders and health authorities through letters of support or written partnership agreements.
+Applicants are encouraged to show they are working with a range of community and health sector partners.
+This can be done through letters of support or written partnership agreements.

 Application Tip

-We strongly encourage you to contact us with any questions about the application process or your proposed project before the deadline.
+We encourage you to get in touch if you have questions about the application process or your project before the deadline.

 2.2 How Can Local and Indigenous Governments, Organizations, and Communities Create Age-friendly Communities?

-Local and Indigenous governments, organizations, and communities can act through:
+Local and Indigenous governments, organizations, and communities can take action through the following areas:

 Planning